-If your appeal is received within 14 days beginning with the date of issue and is unsuccessful the council will generally reinstate the discount payment terms.
-If your appeal is received after that time the opportunity to pay the reduced charge will be lost.
+If your challenge is received within 14 days from the date it was issued and is unsuccessful the council will generally reinstate the discount payment terms.
+Please ensure you include your reference number (beginning SF) or vehicle registration number in any correspondence.
+If your appeal is received after the first 14 days the opportunity to pay the reduced charge will be lost.

 - that the alleged contravention did not occur